 Teacher certification program

-At CMU there is always something to do.
-As the cultural hub of the Grand Valley, CMU offers arts and culture events, student life activities and athletic opportunities all on a campus with state-of-the-art facilities.
+There is always something to do at CMU.
+As the cultural hub of the Grand Valley, CMU offers arts and culture events, student life activities, and athletic opportunities, all on one campus in its state-of-the-art facilities.

 At Colorado Mesa University, experiences outside the classroom are as valuable to a student’s growth as those in class.
 The university supports more than 190 different clubs and organizations, which host more than 3,000 events annually.
-These include academic, athletic, cultural, and professional associations, media organizations and honor societies.
-Student organizations are operated and managed by the students themselves, giving opportunity to gain real work experience outside the classroom.
+These include academic, athletic, cultural, and professional associations; media organizations; and honor societies.
+What’s more, student organizations are operated and managed by the students themselves, giving opportunity to gain real work experience outside the classroom.
 No matter where a student’s interest lies, there is always a way to stay connected on campus.

 ARTS AND CULTURE

 CMU plays a pivotal role in the cultural life of western Colorado.
-The Moss Performing Arts Center hosts an abundance of music, theatre and dance performances.
-Faculty and students in the fine arts produce exhibitions which are showcased in the downtown campus art gallery throughout the year.
+The Moss Performing Arts Center, for example, hosts an abundance of music, theatre, and dance performances.
+Faculty and students in the fine arts also produce exhibitions that are showcased in the downtown campus art gallery throughout the year.
 The Cultural Diversity Board, a collection of six on-campus organizations, promote and support diversity initiatives while providing valuable on-campus educational services.
-Each week during the academic year is filled with performances, exhibitions and campus-wide events.
+Every week throughout the academic year is filled with performances, exhibitions, and campus-wide events.

 Colorado Mesa University is constantly expanding or building new facilities to accommodate the needs of students.
-Within the last ten years, CMU has built, remodeled or expanded five residence halls, the Health Sciences building, the Student Wellness Center, and Confluence Hall, the engineering building.
-CMU also completely rebuilt the University Center, which houses student organizations, activity lounges, the dining hall and other food options, giving students a place to feel at home and enjoy their campus experience.
+Within the last ten years, CMU has built, remodeled, or expanded six residence halls; the Health Sciences building; the Student Wellness Center; and Confluence Hall, the engineering building.
+CMU also completely rebuilt the University Center, which houses student organizations, activity lounges, the dining hall, and other food options, giving students a place to feel at home and enjoy their campus experience.

 Conferences: NCAA Division II and Rocky Mountain Athletic Conference